davidkna/LoLUpdater/README.md

-# LoLUpdater v1.4.4 for OS X
+# LoLUpdater v1.4.4 for Mac OSX